-Hida Takayama Cultural Itinerary — Wood & Sake Stroll
+Hida Takayama Cultural Itinerary (1 Day): Wood & Sake

 Hida Takayama Cultural Itinerary — Sanmachi-suji old town at sunset with the red arched bridge (Nakabashi), clear canal, lattice-front machiya, a cedar sake ball and market bowls